top of page

 • Clear identification of governance gaps

-• Revised or newly drafted policies where necessary
+• Revised or newly drafted policies where necessary ( up to 10 new policy statements in two separate management areas).

 • Defined authority boundaries